 But the very traits which most define her in my mind meant that Marie Gregory’s early life was not always comfortable or easy.
 Few people today remember, or even know, that Roman Catholicism was a reviled religion in America as late as the 1960; the bias against the faith not fading until the 1980s.
 I feel sure that (knowing how unpleasant facets of history are glossed over or rewritten in schoolbooks) young people today aren’t taught about how great a detriment his religion was during the election of John F. Kennedy.
 Being a Roman Catholic in America wasn’t at all an easy thing in the first three-quarters of the 20th century.

 Nor was being an Italian American.
-Ask anyone about the largest mass lynching in the more sordid chapters of America’s history, and they will no doubt surmise someplace in the deep south—something probably involving the KKK.
+Ask anyone about one of the larger recorded mass lynchings (to that date) in the more sordid chapters of America’s history, and they will no doubt surmise someplace in the deep south—something probably involving the KKK.
 They would not guess 11 Italian Americans in New Orleans in 1891 to have been the victims of this atrocity—nor that the man who orchestrated the lynching later became governor.

 My Grandma Marie was born just 14 years later, in 1905.